mariganesh077-debug/ReviewAnalytics/README.md

 │   └── tailwind.config.js
 └── README.md

-🔧 Configuration
+⚙ Configuration

-Add your ScraperAPI key in .env
+🔐 Add your ScraperAPI key in .env file

-Sign up at ScraperAPI
+✅ Get your free key from ScraperAPI

 🚀 Deployment
-⚙ Backend
+🔧 Backend

-Deploy via Heroku / PythonAnywhere
+Deploy using:

+⚙️ Heroku

+☁️ PythonAnywhere

+🔄 Render

 🎨 Frontend

-Build for production:
+Build the frontend for production:

 cd frontend
 npm run build

-Deploy to Netlify / Vercel
+Deploy using:

+🌐 Netlify

+🚀 Vercel

+📦 GitHub Pages

 🤝 Contributing

-🍴 Fork repo
+🍴 Fork the repository

-🌱 Create branch → feature/amazing-feature
+🌱 Create a new branch: feature/amazing-feature
+💡 Make your changes

-💡 Commit → git commit -m "Add feature"
+✅ Commit: git commit -m "Add amazing feature"

-🚀 Push → git push origin feature/amazing-feature
+🚀 Push: git push origin feature/amazing-feature

-🔥 Open PR
+🔥 Open a pull request

 📝 License

-Licensed under MIT – free to use & modify.
+📄 MIT License – Free to use, modify, and distribute.

 🐛 Troubleshooting
+🧩 Issue	💡 Solution

-🔑 ScraperAPI Key Error → Check .env
+🔑 Invalid ScraperAPI Key	Check .env for correct key

-🌐 CORS Issue → Ensure backend runs on 5000
+🌐 CORS Errors	Backend must be running on port 5000

-❌ No Reviews Found → Product may have no reviews / API blocked

-⚡ Frontend Not Loading → Run npm install + check backend
+❌ No Reviews Found	Product may have no reviews or API was blocked ⚡ Frontend Not Loading	Run npm install and confirm backend is active

-Run backend in debug mode:
+💡 Run backend in debug mode for logs:

 python app.py

 📞 Support

-📖 Read API Docs
+📖 Check the API documentation above

-🐞 Open a GitHub issue
+🐞 Open an issue on the GitHub repo

 🔮 Future Enhancements

-🛍 Support multiple e-commerce sites
+🛍 Support multiple e-commerce sites (eBay, Flipkart, etc.)

-🎛 Advanced review filters
+🎛 Filter reviews by rating, sentiment, or keywords

-📂 Export reviews
+📂 Export reviews (CSV / PDF)

-🔑 User authentication
+🔐 Add user authentication & saved sessions

-🕑 Review history tracking
+🕓 Review search history & analytics

-📱 Mobile app version
+📱 Mobile app / PWA version

-💡 Made with ❤ by Mari Ganesh M
+💡 Made with ❤️ by Mari Ganesh M

-⚠ Educational purpose only – respect Amazon’s ToS.
+⚠️ For educational use only – respect Amazon’s Terms of Service